MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 ## Examples

-There are some pre-requisites you have to meet before you can run the following examples.
+You must meet the following prerequistes before you can run the following examples:

-1. You need to create an Azure storage account.
+1. Create an Azure Storage account.
-   Customize the values of `<resource_group>`, `<location>`, `<storage_account>`, and `<blob_container>`, and run the following Azure CLI command to create that account if you don't have one already:
+   To create an Azure Storage account, if you don't have one already, customize the values of `<resource_group>`, `<location>`, `<storage_account>`, and `<blob_container>`, and run the following Azure CLI command:
    ```azurecli
    resource_group=<resource_group>
    location=<location>